Laws of Oceania

 Use of the courts is also subject to a fee as determined by an duly sworn magistrate.
 Fees are to be paid to the Ministry of Plenty to compensate the state for the expense of such hearings including any security, administrative and clerical wages that need to be paid.

 In the event of a delinquent payment of such fee, criminal penalties shall be applied as prescribed in OGL Chapter 4 § 4.

 Section 11 - Motor Vehicle Licensure

-The Ministry of Love shall be responsible for creating a database of all dutifully licensed motor vehicle operators within Oceania and shall be responsible for maintaining the standards of examination of applicants.
+The Ministry of Love and the Ministry of Plenty shall be responsible for creating a database of all dutifully licensed motor vehicle operators within Oceania and shall be responsible for maintaining the standards of examination of applicants.
 The Ministry of Truth shall be responsible for providing instructional classes and material to new and prospective applicants.